 But which one is best for your needs?
 Use this quick cheat sheet on key Azure migration services to weigh your options, and make the right decision.

 Azure Migrate: IT teams can use this Azure migration service to assess how their on-premises VMware workloads would perform in Microsoft's public cloud -- before they actually migrate.
-Users install and run the service on vCenter Server, and then it collects information, such as CPU and memory usage, about their VMs.
+Users install and run the service on vCenter Server, and then it collects information, such as CPU and usage, about their VMs.
 An IT team can use that information, along with recommendations from Azure Migrate, to choose the best Azure VM type and size for their workloads.
 In addition, the tool can help enterprises map resource dependencies so they can migrate VMs in the most optimal order, as well as estimate monthly cloud costs.

 Azure Site Recovery: While Azure Migrate helps IT teams assess and prepare VMs for a migration to Azure, this service helps them actually make the move.
 Enterprises can use the service to move on-premises Hyper-V and VMware VMs to Azure and to transfer VMs already on Azure to different cloud regions.
-The service can also facilitate the migration of Windows instances that run on AWS to Azure.
+The service can also facilitate the migration Windows instances that run on AWS to Azure.

 Azure Database Migration Service: This offering is distinct from other Azure migration services in that it's specifically intended to move on-premises SQL Server databases to Azure SQL databases.
 The service, which supports SQL Server 2005 through 2017, includes a Data Migration Assistant for recommendations around database performance, reliability and compatibility before migration occurs.
 It also supports two migration methods: offline, in which application downtime starts when the migration process kicks off; and online, in which downtime occurs post-migration, during the cutover period to the new target database.